1 / 10

 Trim levels and standard equipment

-On top of the safety and infotainment kit we’ve already talked about, entry-level S cars come with standard kit including alloy wheels, LED headlights, manual air-conditioning, remote locking, four powered windows and electric door mirror adjustment.
+On top of the safety and infotainment kit we’ve already talked about, the entry-level Skoda Scala S comes with alloy wheels, LED headlights, manual air-conditioning, remote locking, four powered windows and electric door mirror adjustment.
 We reckon it's worth upgrading to the SE for the better infotainment system alone, but doing so also earns you niceties including cruise control, automatic lights and wipers, front foglamps and rear parking sensors.